tim0g/timog.org/content/posts/hidden characters shapes symbolism in japan prefectural flags/index.md

 ![Aomori prefecture flag](aomori-prefecture-flag.png "Aomori prefectural flag")

 ## Chiba 千葉
-Chiba's emblem, the oldest of all prefectural emblems, is a combination of katakana チ and ハ to form the shape of nanohana, the prefectural flower.
-The blue backgruond represents hope and development.
+[Chiba](https://timog.org/japan-flattest-prefecture/)'s emblem, the oldest of all prefectural emblems, is a combination of katakana チ and ハ to form the shape of *[nanohana](https://en.wikipedia.org/wiki/Nanohana)*, the prefectural flower.
+The blue background represents hope and development.

 ![Chiba prefecture flag](chiba-prefecture-flag.png "Chiba prefectural flag")